Self-pollination…cross-pollination…pollination by hand. Sounds a little technical? Not necessarily.

 Pollination in Monstera

-Monstera plants have both male and female flowers, which means that they can self-pollinate.
+Monstera plants have male and female flowers, meaning they can self-pollinate.

 This does depend on the male and female cycles overlapping.
-In some plants, this doesn’t occur, so self-pollination is not successful.
+This doesn’t occur in some plants, so self-pollination is not successful.
 The alternative is for you to pollinate your Monstera by hand.

 What is useful with pollinating a Monstera, is that the pollen from one plant can be used to pollinate the same plant because the male and female flowers are separate.